Apply to be a Century Farm

 Call toll-free 1-800-292-0969 or email Missouri Century Farms coordinator.

 MU Extension, MU College of Agriculture, Food and Natural Resources, and the Farm Bureau jointly sponsor the Missouri Century Farms program.
 Local MU Extension Councils help with sponsorship by publicizing the program, collecting and certifying nominations, and arranging for local recognition.
-Extension Publications, part of the office of Extension and Agricultural Information, coordinates the program.
+The Extension Web Services team coordinates the program.